micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

   ping6         i8sak         uros_6lowpan

 ```
- - Then the publisher can executed as follow.
+ - Then the publisher can be executed as follow.
 Note that the ipv6 address (fe80::bc81:c3b9:5c14:1ab) is the
-   ipv6 address of the Linux lowpan0 interface.
+   IPV6 address of the Linux lowpan0 interface.

 ```bash